michael-lazar/flask-gopher/README.md

 ## Building Gopher Menus

-Gopher menus are structured text files that display information about the current page and links to other gopher resources.
+Gopher menus are structured text files that display information about the current page and contain links to other gopher resources.
 A gopher menu is loosely equivalent to an HTML document with only ``<a>`` and ``<span>`` tags.
 Each line in the menu has a *type* that decribes what kind of resource it links to (text, binary, html, telnet, etc.).

 Flask-Gopher provides several helper methods for constructing gopher menu lines of different types: